Perverse sheaves and the cohomology of regular Hessenberg varieties: The local invariant cycle theorem and the K ahler package

 By \cite[Proposition 106]{bro.cho:18}, the image of the composition \eqref{local monodromy factors} is a subgroup of $W$ conjugate to the stabilizer of $[1:x]$ under the action of $W$ on $\tilde{\mathfrak{g}}^{\text{r}}$.
 Because \eqref{cartesian} is Cartesian, the stabilizer of $[1:x]$ in $W$ is precisely $W_{x_{\text{s}}}$. \end{proof}

 We will use Proposition \ref{isomorphism} to show that $H^*(\Hess(x,H))$ has the ``K\"ahler'' package.
 This generalizes Proposition 8.14 and Theorem 12.1 of \cite{abe.hor.mas.mur.sat:19}, which apply in the case when $x$ is regular nilpotent.
-Compared to these results, our proofs are simplified by the identification of the Tymoczko dot-action with the monodromy.
+Compared to these results, our proofs are simplified by the identification of the dot action with the monodromy.